This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Preheat oven to 425°F.

-• In a small bowl, mix together the butter, Dijon mustard, garlic, 1 tsp salt, and ½ tsp black pepper.
+• In a small bowl, mix together the butter, Dijon mustard, thyme, lemon zest, garlic, 2 tsp salt, and ½ tsp black pepper.
 Set aside.

-1 tbsp Dijon mustard, 2 tbsp unsalted butter, 2 ½ tsp kosher salt, 2 cloves garlic, 2 tsp freshly ground black pepper
+3 tbsp unsalted butter, 1 tbsp Dijon mustard, 2 tsp fresh thyme leaves, 2 ½ tsp kosher salt, 2 tsp freshly ground black pepper, 2 cloves garlic, 2 tsp lemon zest

-• Using a sharp large knife, remove the backbone from the chicken by cutting down both sides of the backbone.
-Flatten chicken, breaking the breast bone if necessary.
-Loosen the chicken skin from the meat being careful not to rip the skin.
+• Using a sharp knife or kitchen shears, remove the backbone from the chicken by cutting down both sides of the backbone.
+Flatten chicken, breaking the breastbone if necessary.
+Loosen the chicken skin from the meat, being careful not to rip it, by gently working fingers under the skin and separating it from the meat.
 Work the butter mixture under the skin, and spread it over the meat.
 Work the mixture over the leg and thigh meat as well.

 4-5 lb roasting chicken

-• Place the chicken, skin side up, on a baking sheet.
+• Place the chicken, skin side up, on a parchment-lined baking sheet.
+Drizzle the chicken and sheet pan with 1 tbsp olive oil.
 Add the potatoes, cut side down, around the chicken.
-Drizzle the potatoes and the chicken with 2 tbsp olive oil and sprinkle with the remaining salt and black pepper.
-Roast in the preheated 425°F oven until the internal temperature of the chicken registers 165°F and the potatoes are easily pierced with a knife, 35-45 minutes.
-Remove the chicken from the baking sheet and set it aside.
+Drizzle the potatoes with 1 tbsp olive oil and sprinkle with the remaining salt and black pepper.
+Roast in the preheated 425°F oven until the internal temperature of the chicken breast registers 160°F, the thigh 170°F, and the potatoes are easily pierced with a knife, 45-55 minutes.
+Remove the chicken from the baking sheet and set it aside to rest for 15 minutes, where the carry-over cooking will bring the breast to 165°F and the thigh to 175°F.

 • Using the flat side of a water glass or measuring cup, press and smash the potatoes slightly.
 Add the broccoli with the potatoes and drizzle with the remaining 1 tbsp olive oil.
 Top with grated Parmesan cheese and return to oven until the broccoli is crisp-tender, 12-15 minutes.

-3 tbsp olive oil, 2 cups broccoli florets, ½ cup freshly grated Parmesan cheese
+3 tbsp olive oil, 3 cups broccoli florets, ½ cup grated Parmesan cheese

 Nutrition